Melt Value Of A Copper Penny

 Legislative Efforts

 Over the years, several bills have been introduced in Congress to address the issue of the penny.
 Some of these bills have proposed eliminating the penny, while others have suggested changing its composition or size.
-However, none of these bills have yet been enacted into law, and the future of the penny remains uncertain.
+That said, none of these bills have yet been enacted into law, and the future of the penny remains uncertain.

 Alternative Materials